Global instability in the elliptic restricted three body problem

-The next proposition gives formulas for its Fourier coefficients.
-To this we will consider the Fourier expansion of the functions:
+The next Proposition gives formulae for the Fourier coefficients~\eqref{eqn:LFourier1} of the Melnikov potential~\eqref{cL}.
+For any integer $n$, $m$, we will use the Fourier expansion of the function

 which can be found in \cite{MartinezP94} and \cite[p.~204]{Wintner41}.
-Using that $\RO $ is an even function and that $f$ is and odd function, one readily sees that the above coefficients are real and indeed they satisfy
+Since $\RO $ is an even function and $f$ is and odd function, one readily sees that the above coefficients are real and indeed they satisfy

-Once these coefficients $\CT _q^{n,m}$ are introduced we can give explicit formulas for the Fourier coefficients of the Melnikov potential $\mathcal{L}$. \begin{proposition} The Melnikov potential given in~\eqref{cL} or in~\eqref{eqn:LFourier1} can be written as
+Once these coefficients $\CT _q^{n,m}$ are introduced we can give explicit formulae for the Fourier coefficients of the Melnikov potential $\mathcal{L}$. \begin{proposition} The Melnikov potential given in~\eqref{cL} or in~\eqref{eqn:LFourier1} can be written as

 with

 and

 \end{proposition}